Chess in Spain: From Lopez to Leonardo

-Ferdinand and Isabella of Castile
+Ferdinand and Isabella of Castile and the Spread of Chess

 Isabella I of Castile and Ferdinand II of Aragon were keen chess players.
 Pulgar, the royal historian, reports that Ferdinand devoted more time to chess and backgammon than he should have, while Isabella disapproved of games of chance and banned them at the royal court.
 In 1487, during the siege of the city of Málaga in the Granada War, a Faqīh named Ibrahim Al-Gervi attempted to assassinate the royal couple, who were often seen playing chess.
 However, the assassin mistook for the queen and king Beatriz de Bobadilla, a friend of the queen, and a nobleman named Alvaro of Portugal, who were playing chess there.
 Beatriz survived the attempt, and Al-Gervi was killed on the spot by Castilian soldiers.

 Around 1491, Christopher Columbus was seeking financial support for his plan to travel to the Indies via a new route.
 Although it was his third attempt to convince the Spanish Monarchs, on this occasion Isabella was convinced that supporting such an expedition could bring honor and wealth to Spain.
 Columbus sought the posts of Admiral and Viceroy as one of the conditions for him to continue with his plan, but these titles were considered extravagant for a navigator with little experience.
 Ferdinand was asked about this demand when he was concentrating on a chess match.
 Isabel then helped him achieve a winning move and convinced him to grant the title to the Genoese navigator.
+Spain would go on to introduced Chess to the Americas and the Philippines in the following centuries.
+Chess legend José Raúl Capablanca, was born in Cuba during the time it was in the Spanish Empire to Spanish parents, the son of a Spanish army officer, José María Capablanca, and a Spanish woman from Catalonia, Matilde María Graupera y Marín.

 In 1492, through the Alhambra Decree, Ferdinand and Isabella expelled about two thousand families of Jews from Spain, who emigrated to other major cities in Europe, Turkey, and the Near East.
 This may have spurred the spread of the new rules for chess, which became firmly established as early as the first half of the 16th century.